 Items Useful for Any Fishing Session

 Camera/phone: A camera is useful if anglers are fishing on a catch-and-release basis and want to photograph their catch before returning it to the sea.
-These days it is becoming increasingly unacceptable to kill fish which are not going to be eaten, and many anglers are happy with a quick photo before returning their catch.
+It is becoming increasingly unacceptable to kill fish that are not going to be eaten, and many anglers are happy with a quick photo before returning their catch.
 A fully-charged mobile phone is also an essential item as any angler can unexpectedly find themselves in trouble and a mobile phone may be the only means of getting help.

-Towels/cloths: An old tea towel is necessary for anglers to wipe their hands with after baiting up their hooks when fishing for cod and other species which are caught on bait.
-However, an angler using lures may also want to take a towel as unhooking a caught fish will leave the hands slimy.
+Towels/cloths: An old tea towel is necessary for anglers to wipe their hands with after baiting up their hooks or unhooking a fish.

 First aid: A small first aid kit containing plasters, bandages, sterile medical wipes and other items to treat cuts and grazes can be a good idea.
 Many high street chemists and internet retailers sell first aid kits for under £10.

 Drop net/landing net: Many anglers go fishing and then only consider how they will land their catch when they have a fish on the end of their line.
-Even a modestly sized fish can be difficult to reel up out of the water and a landing net or drop net can make the difference between landing and losing a decent fish.
+Even a modestly sized fish can be difficult to reel up out of the water to an elevated position.
+A drop net can make the difference between landing and losing a fish from these positions and a landing net can be used to land fish where anglers can reach the surface of the water.
 Read more about this topic on our page on playing and landing fish by clicking here.

 Knife/Chopping Board: Essential for cutting and preparing bait such as squid, mackerel and bluey and gutting any fish which are caught.

 Disgorger: A necessary piece of equipment for quickly and efficiently getting the hook out of any fish which are caught.
 T-bar type disgorgers are the most popular type used by sea anglers and can be used to unhook any species of fish, even those which have taken the hook relatively deep.
-Koike disgorgers are one of the best value on the market and can be purchased for only £2.89 by clicking here.
+Disgorgers can be purchased from Sea Angling Shop from only £3.19 by clicking here.